cmspam/incus-docker/README.md

 How to use it:

-*If you want to use the image from docker hub*
+# If you want to use the image from docker hub

 See the instructions here:

 https://hub.docker.com/r/cmspam/incus-docker

-*If you want to build the dockerfile yourself*
+# If you want to build the Dockerfile yourself

-Place the dockerfile somewhere, and run:
+Place the Dockerfile somewhere, and run:

 **docker build -t incus-docker .**